 - An LM-80 report for each LED package/module/array used within the product shall be provided and shall include chromaticity data for at least ≈1000-hour and ≈6000-hour time intervals.
 If the LM-80 report uses uneven test intervals, the closest measurement points below the 1000-hour measurement point (<1000 hours) and beyond the 6000-hour measurement point (>6000 hours) will be referenced for evaluation of color maintenance.
-Additionally, color maintenance will be evaluated against the appropriate LM-80's 55°C data set, or the lowest temperature data set provided that is greater than 55°C, if there isn't a 55°C data set available. - Color Maintenance Option 2: - Luminaire-level performance data that follow LM-84 test procedures for the product shall be provided and shall include chromaticity data for at least ≈1000-hour and ≈6000-hour time intervals. - Due to the length of this type of testing, it is recommended that the submitter contact the DLC at applications@designlights.org to ensure the testing plan will align with DLC Testing and Reporting Requirements before beginning any testing using the LM-84 method. - In the case that average chromaticity coordinate data at the ≈1000-hour and ≈6000-hour measurement points are not provided and only chromaticity shift (Δu'v') data is available, the DLC will assume the worst-case shift between these two measurement points.
+Additionally, color maintenance will be evaluated against the appropriate LM-80's 55°C data set, or the lowest temperature data set provided that is greater than 55°C, if there isn't a 55°C data set available.
+An appropriate LM-80 data set will be tested at a drive current at or above the drive current utilized for the TM-21 calculations on submitted product(s). - Color Maintenance Option 2: - Luminaire-level performance data that follow LM-84 test procedures for the product shall be provided and shall include chromaticity data for at least ≈1000-hour and ≈6000-hour time intervals. - Due to the length of this type of testing, it is recommended that the submitter contact the DLC at applications@designlights.org to ensure the testing plan will align with DLC Testing and Reporting Requirements before beginning any testing using the LM-84 method. - In the case that average chromaticity coordinate data at the ≈1000-hour and ≈6000-hour measurement points are not provided and only chromaticity shift (Δu'v') data is available, the DLC will assume the worst-case shift between these two measurement points.
 To clarify, the DLC will assume the ≈1000-hour and ≈6000-hour measurement points represent color shifts in opposite directions and will add the two reported chromaticity shift values to ensure that the worst-case shift meets the appropriate color maintenance requirement.